Mesoamerica: Political organization

 Ceremonial centers were the nuclei of Mesoamerican settlements.
-The temples provided spatial orientation, which was imparted to the surrounding town.
-The cities with their commercial and religious centers were always political entities, somewhat similar to the European city-state, and each person could identify with the city where they lived.
+Temples and pyramids provided spatial orientation to the surrounding town, and the cities with their commercial and religious centers functioned as political entities comparable to the European city-state.
+Nearly all Mesoamerican cities served as capitals of polities, and public architecture—pyramids, plazas, and palaces—was overwhelmingly political and religious in function, designed and built by rulers who used urban planning to make political statements.

 Ceremonial centers were always built to be visible.
 Pyramids were meant to stand out from the rest of the city, to represent the gods and their powers.
 Another characteristic feature of the ceremonial centers is historic layers.
 All the ceremonial edifices were built in various phases, one on top of the other, to the point that what we now see is usually the last stage of construction.
 Ultimately, the ceremonial centers were the architectural translation of the identity of cities such as Teotihuacan, as represented by the veneration of their gods.
 Stelae were common public monuments throughout Mesoamerica and served to commemorate notable successes, events, and dates associated with the rulers and nobility of the various sites.

 Economy

-Given that Mesoamerica was broken into numerous and diverse ecological niches, none of the societies that inhabited the area were self-sufficient, although very long-distance trade was common only for very rare goods, or luxury materials.
-For this reason, from the last centuries of the Archaic period (8000 BCE– 1000 BCE) onward, regions compensated for the environmental inadequacies by specializing in the extraction of certain abundant natural resources and then trading them for necessary unavailable resources through established commercial trade networks.
+Mesoamerica was broken into numerous and diverse ecological niches, and no single society was self-sufficient.
+Long-distance trade was generally limited to luxury goods and rare materials, while staple goods moved shorter distances between complementary ecological zones.
+From the last centuries of the Archaic period (8000 BCE– 1000 BCE) onward, regions compensated for environmental inadequacies by specializing in the extraction of certain abundant natural resources and trading them through established commercial networks.